tdpetrou/pandas_cub/README.md

 Unicode arrays are more difficult to manipulate and don't have the flexibility that we desire.
 So, if our user passes us a Unicode array, we will convert it to a data type called 'object'.
 This is a flexible type and will help us later when creating methods just for string columns.
 Technically, this data type allows any Python objects within the array.

 In this step, you will change the data type of Unicode arrays to object.
 You will do this by checking each arrays data type `kind`.
 The data type `kind` is a single-character value available by doing `array.dtype.kind`.
 See the [numpy docs][8] for a list of all the available kinds.
-Let's retreive the kind of our array from above.
+Let's retrieve the kind of our array from above.

 ```python
 >>> a.dtype.kind